-Art in any shape or form can be beautiful, cheering, soothing – or simply exist without any ulterior motive.
-Just as important a function of art, however, is to stir people up, call their attention to adverse circumstances, remind them of human nature’s pitfalls – and thus to intervene in society’s processes.
+Art in any form can and may be beautiful, delightful, soothing to the mind or simply there without ulterior motives.
+An equally important task of art, however, is to shake things up, to admonish, to accuse and thus to intervene in social processes.

-First and foremost, the Staatsgalerie’s holdings of Käthe Kollwitz’s (1867–1945) complete graphic works are on display, among them all four of her print series.
-Her oeuvre offers above all investigations – as forceful as they are distressing – of the themes of “war”, “death” and “family”.
+First and foremost, the Staatsgalerie's complete collection of graphic works by Käthe Kollwitz (1867-1945) is on display, including all four of the artist's graphic series.
+Her work offers an impressive as well as shattering examination of the themes of "war", "death" and "family".

-In the etching series The War, published in Berlin in 1924, Otto Dix (1891–1969) visualizes the events and consequences of the battles in France and Belgium with relentless harshness.
+In the etching series "Der Krieg" (The War), published in Berlin in 1924, Otto Dix (1891-1969) depicts the events and consequences of the battles in France and Belgium in unsparing drasticness.

 In the exhibition, George Grosz (1893-1959) mainly documents the interwar period, which - due to poverty, hunger, hardship and uprisings - was definitely also "warlike", as the series "The Robbers.
 Nine lithographs by George Grosz on sentences from Schiller's 'Robbers'" from 1922.